 Alix is summoned to go to Prussia with her parents, and is told she needs to Look Nice, but otherwise NOT told she’s being scoped out.

-A faux-casual bump-in is arranged between Bertie and Alix, with Alix being the only one in the loop.
+A faux-casual bump-in is arranged between Bertie and Alix, with Alix being the only one NOT in the loop.
 But when she gets back to Denmark, her parents ask if she could LIKE like Bertie and are very portentous.

 Bertie still isn’t sure — she’s pretty, but he’s met her for like 2 minutes.
 Victoria is aghast.